aunnnn/AppStoreiOS11InteractiveTransition_old/README.md

-# AppStoreTodayInteractiveTransition
+# AppStoreTodayInteractiveTransition (Deprecated)

+**NOTE: This is deprecated in favor of a better implementation [here](https://github.com/aunnnn/AppStoreiOS11InteractiveTransition).**

 This is an attempt to simulate App Store's Card Interactive Transition.
 Note that it's not exactly the same as the App Store's animation, but close!

-*NOTE: This is under ongoing refactoring!
-Will replace with a little better version soon.*

 ![preview](https://raw.githubusercontent.com/aunnnn/AppStoreiOS11InteractiveTransition/master/appstoreios11.gif)